nbrucy/git_tuto/git.md

 **staged files**: the files and changes that will be included in the next commit.
 Files can be added to that list thanks to the command git add.

-**branch**: git can track several version of the same repository, called branchs
+**branch**: git can track several version of the content of a repository, called branches

 **local & remote repository**: change are usually done on a local version of the repository, and are then synchronised with a remote copy of it (on Github, Gitlab, Gitea, or other) to allow collaboration.